TheBoxLtd/shell-lib-maven-and/README.md

 Take notice that you need to register the broadcast to the Constants.Event.PUBLISH_DATA event, and read the data from the parameter Constants.Event.PUBLISH_DATA_PARAMETER.

+#### Exit SDK Event

+Using the described above receiver, the webview will request to exit with the data 'sdk-exit-new'.
+You should subscribe to this event, close the sdk when received and handle the views lifecycle accordingly

 #### Displaying the Framework

 Now that you have the framework already setup, you are able to display it.
 To do so, you need to invoke